valmikroy/tech_notes/Containers.md

 - allocate disk time `blkio.time`
 - quota on sectors `blkio.sectors`
 - quota on various timings `blkio.io_service_time`, `blkio.io_wait_time` and many other timings.

+### Other notes on CGroups
+- `systemd` creates in own process hierarchy under `/sys/fs/cgroup/systemd`
+- there is the one unified hierarchy on the system with all cgroups.\
+- `net_cl` just mark the packets but their administrative control managed by `tc`
+- but here is a problem, if memory page `mmapped` then modified and flushed to the disk.
+It generates memory IO and Block IO in two different contexts.
+Which part of cgroup this should get accounted to what granularity.
+-